apmlabs/ace-box/Readme.md

 Check out [BYO VM](docs/byo-vm.md) documentation for more details.

-## Default mode

-By default, an ACE Box is prepared for a demo use case (i.e. "demo_default").
-The following resources will be deployed, configured and ready for you to use:

-- Microk8s
-- Helm
-- Dynatrace Acitve Gate for Private Synthetic gets installed and automatically configured in the Dynatrace tenant as a Private Location
-- Dynatrace OneAgent operator gets installed via Helm
-- Gitea gets installed, a user gets created and a repository created
-- Cloud Automation instance linked (opt.
-Keptn installed)
-- Jenkins gets installed with all the plugins that are needed, pipeline libraries get added for interaction with Cloud Automation (Keptn) and Dynatrace, pipelines get created and linked to the gitea repository
-- A dashboard gets built and deployed with links to all the components as well as credentials
-- A kubernetes ingress gets configured for all applications so it is easy to navigate
-- Dynatrace tag rules and request attributes get set up via the API

 ## External use case

-In addition to use cases provided natively by the ACE-Box, it is now possible to source external use cases.
+In addition to use cases provided natively by the ACE-Box, it is possible to source external use cases.
 This allows using the ACE-Box as a platform to develop own use cases, demos, trainings, etc.

 Check out [External Use Case](docs/external-use-case.md) documentation for more info.